With record highs in sight, stocks face roadblocks

 The Dow’s relative strength owes much to its unique make-up and calculation, as well as to investors’ recent preference for buying value stocks likely to generate steady reliable gains, rather than growth stocks.

 But the more defensive stance illustrates how stock buyers are getting concerned about this year’s rally.
-While investors don’t want to miss out on gains, they are picking up companies that are less likely to decline as much as high-flying names - if a market correction comes.
+While investors don’t want to miss out on gains, they’re picking up companies that are less likely to decline as much as high-flying names - if a market correction comes.

 The Russell Value Index .RAV is up 7.6 percent for the year so far, outpacing the Russell Growth Index’s .RAG 5.7 percent rise.
 Within the realm of the S&P 500, the consumer staples sector led the market in February, gaining 3.1 percent.